Wednesday, March 7, 2012

 DON'T BE AFRAID OF THE DARK

 Oh God.
 It just gets worse.
-The memory of a classic is repeatedly buggered by the insufferable Katie Holmes while the ordinarily likable Guy Pearce plays the stupidest father in the history of film.
+The memory of a classic is repeatedly rogered by the insufferable Katie Holmes while the ordinarily likable Guy Pearce plays the stupidest father in the history of film.
 Everything that made the original special is glossed over by repulsively slick CGI, and the whole thing essentially adds up to a depressing retread that should never, ever, ever have been made.

 SOME GUY WHO KILLS PEOPLE